uzh-rpg/vilib/README.md

 More information about the library is available [here](https://opencv.org/).

-### ROS (Robot Operating System) (optional)
+### Optional ROS Type support

+ROS `cv_bridge` type support was made optional, but is built by default if compiling the ROS wrapper in a catkin environment.
-ROS support was made optional [by default it is not required].
-However, if you want to include some specific functionalities, install a version of ROS according to your distribution.
-Follow the instructions on their official website [here](http://www.ros.org/install/).
+However, if you want to include some specific functionalities for `cv_bridge` type conversion in your own ROS packages, enable it with:

 ```sh
 # 1) Either accomodate the Makefile: